 Summarizing our strengths:

-•Central location in regards to the large consumption centres of the north and south of Italy (less particulate and carbon monoxide);
+– geographical centrality with respect to the large consumption poles of northern and southern Italy (less particulate matter and carbon monoxide);

-•Simple social structure of “le Marche”, which is direct and accessible both for what concerns the eating habits evolution and the production systems relationship with the institutions, universities and research;
+– Marche social structure simple, direct and usable both in the evolution of food habits and in the relationship between production systems, institutions, universities and research;

 – Enviable pedoclimatic balance both from southern and northern Italy; we would also add with the layout and conformation of the landscape that is attractive for the landscape;

 – Presence of cutting-edge technological devices that allow the simultaneous freezing of large masses of product Think about a quantity of 330,000 kg of pea or spinach harvested every day that within 1 ÷ 3 hours are frozen, preserving all the contents of non-thermolabile mineral salts and vitamins at –40 ° C, and then keeping them available in cold rooms at –22 ° C, having detected it from the field at ideal ripeness?
 We do it;

 – Sensitivity, will and professionalism of the operators and technicians in continuous updating, to allow us to present an increasingly performing product.

 Weaknesses: Products from open field cultivation of each vegetable only in the suitable season.